A Performance Portable Matrix Free Dense MTTKRP in GenTen: Parallel MTTKRP algorithms

-We would like our element-based parallelization scheme to avoid the atomic updates and pseudo-random reads/writes of the \Call{MTTKRP-ELEM}{} algorithm.
-To avoid atomic operations, \cref{eq:elem} informs us to processes each mode-$k$ slice (see \cref{fig:slice}) of the tensor $\Tn{S}^{(k)}_n$ serially.
+We would like our element-based parallelization scheme to avoid the atomic updates and pseudo-random reads and writes of the \Call{MTTKRP-ELEM}{} algorithm.
+To avoid atomic operations, \cref{eq:elem} informs us to process each mode-$k$ subtensor (i.e., the $d-1$ subtensor formed by fixing mode $k$, see \cref{fig:slice}) $\Tn{S}^{(k)}_n$ independently.